 For more photos, check out my detailed review of Hand in Hand restaurant.

 143 Jalan Besar

-For a special night-out I recommend dinner at Mizuya Omakase, a wonderful Japanese gem specialising in sushi and sashimi omakase.
+For a special night-out, I recommend dinner at Mizuya Omakase.
+This is a wonderful Japanese gem specialising in sushi and sashimi omakase.
 Chef Kenny is the creative force behind Mizuya Omakase restaurant and he does a wonderful job of making you feel at home.
 In true Japanese-style, you can expect to sit facing the kitchen – a privileged position from which to see everything chef Kenny is preparing.

 Highlights here include the fatty-fried foie gras sushi as well as the flounder sperm, fatty tuna and sweet prawn sashimi.
-But everything is truly fantastic and prepared using top notch ingredients.
+But everything is truly fantastic and prepared using top-notch ingredients.
 A full-course omakase menu with whisky pairing is $188 dollars per person.
-For more mouth-watering pictures, check out my full review here.
+For more mouth-watering pictures click here.